If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 These swarms aim to find a mate, reproduce, and create new colonies.
 When the mating is complete, the alates lose their wings and become regular worker ants.

-They will then search for a new location to create their nest, which could be inside your home if you are not careful!
+They will then search for a new location to build their nest, which could be inside your home if you are not careful!

-The cornfield ant (Lasius alienus) is a species of ant that is commonly found in Ohio.
-It has a light brownish-yellow color and is approximately 1/8 inch long.
+The cornfield ant (Lasius alienus) is a species of ant commonly found in Ohio.
+It is approximately 1/8 inch long and light brownish-yellow in color.

-This ant species prefers to inhabit disturbed habitats, such as those found near cultivated fields and cornfields.
+This ant species prefers to inhabit disturbed habitats, such as those near cultivated fields and cornfields.

-These types of ants in Ohio usually live in large colonies and build nests in open ground, including agricultural fields and landscaped areas.
+These ants in Ohio usually live in large colonies and build nests in open ground, including agricultural fields and landscaped areas.

-They typically feed on aphids and other small insects, as well as honeydew from aphids and occasionally plant matter.
+They typically feed on aphids and other small insects, honeydew from aphids, and occasionally plant matter.
 They are also known to eat dead insects and spiders.

-Cornfield ants are considered beneficial for farmers, as they help control insect pests by eating them or their larvae.
+Cornfield ants benefit farmers, as they help control insect pests by eating them or their larvae.

 In addition to its ecological benefits, the cornfield ant is an interesting insect to observe.
 These ants are active and can often be seen scurrying around the ground, looking for food.